PlasticLizard/Bracket/README.markdown

 1. Install Rack
 > igem install rack

-2. Install other gems if desired
+2a.
+Install Sinatra if desired
 > igem install sinatra

+2b.
+Install Rails if desired
 > igem install rails

 3. Install IIS (if you want to run the IIS samples)